IGGoncalves/PhysiCOOL/README.md

 ## Examples

-### ODE toy model
+- **ODE toy model:**
-`ode-toy-model.ipynb` guides you through a simple multilevel sweep example that considers logistic growth.
+Guides you through a simple example of logistic growth to showcase how the multilevel sweep works.

-### Motility study using PhysiCOOL's multilevel parameter sweep
+- **Single-cell motility:**

-Study the effect of the cell migration bias and migration speed in the presence of a chemotactic gradient.
+Studies the effect of the migration bias and migration speed in the presence of a chemotactic gradient.

-### Calling external libraries
+- **Cell growth:**
+Studies the effect of the cell cycling rates on population growth.
+It also introduces gradient-based approaches.

+- **Calling external libraries**
-`psweeo_example.ipynb` will show you how you can build a pipeline to run parameter studies using [psweep](https://pypi.org/project/psweep/).
-The workflow can be adapted to use other parameter testing algorithms.
+Shows how you can build a pipeline to run parameter studies using external libraries, in particular [psweep](https://pypi.org/project/psweep/).
+The workflow can be adapted to other tools.

+- **Data analysis and visualization:**
+TBA

+## Team

+Tool developed by Inês Gonçalves, David Hormuth, Caleb Phillips, Sandhya Prabhakaran.
+Runner-up team of the "Best Tool" prize at [PhysiCell 2021 Workshop & Hackaton](http://physicell.org/ws2021/#apply).